 In addition to her practice, Ruth is active in community and professional non-profit organizations.
-She serves as Treasurer of New Mexico Appleseed Board and as a member of the Judicial Standards Commission.
-She previously has served as a member of the CNM Foundation Board, President of the University of New Mexico Alumni Association, Chair of the UNM Honors College Advisory Board, and President of the Y.W.C.A. of the Middle Rio Grande.
-Ruth is a Past President of the Albuquerque Bar Association and was a member of the Judicial Performance Evaluation Commission for 12 years.
+She currently serves as a member of the Judicial Standards Commission.
+She has previously served as a member of the CNM Foundation Board; President of the University of New Mexico Alumni Association; Chair of the UNM Honors College Advisory Board; President of the Y.W.C.A. of the Middle Rio Grande; and Treasurer of New Mexico Appleseed Board.
+Ruth has also served as Past President of the Albuquerque Bar Association and was a member of the Judicial Performance Evaluation Commission for 12 years.

 Ruth began as an attorney with Modrall Sperling upon graduating from law school.
 From 1994 to 1997 she was Associate General Counsel for Boatmen’s Sunwest, Inc., a thirteen bank holding company with banks throughout New Mexico and in El Paso, Texas.
-She serves as Head of the firm’s Transactions Department, and has served as Chair of the Corporate, Banking and Real Estate group and Chair of the Client Relations Committee.
-She previously served as the firm’s Secretary/Treasurer and a member of the Executive Committee.
+She has previously served as the firm’s Secretary/Treasurer, member of the Executive Committee, Head of Transactions Department, Chair of the Corporate, Banking and Real Estate group, and Chair of the Client Relations Committee.

 University of New Mexico School of Law, J.D. cum laude, 1976, Order of the Coif